twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 ### Examples of Unsafe Behavior

 - Using negative words or phrases
-- Giving feedback in a negative way, or attempting to make someone feel bad for what they did
+- Negatively giving feedback, or attempting to make someone feel bad for what they did
-- Spreading misinformation, or refusing to provide neccessary information
+- Spreading misinformation, or refusing to provide necessary information
 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Harassment in any way